 What to consider when looking at your expenses

-After you have made a list of what you want at your wedding, which we hope you have made already, it’s time to cut those expenses.
+After you have made a list of what you want at your wedding, which I hope you have made already, it’s time to cut those expenses.

 And remember, your wedding budget should be in place, so that you have an idea where your money is going!
 You need a budget that has all of the details about every aspect of your wedding, as well as hidden costs that you need to plan for.
-We include all of this in our Wedding Budget Planner Kit, which you can print out and use.
+I have included all of this in my printable Wedding Budget, as well as the editable version, both available in my Etsy shop.

 After this, you can start looking at other minor things which can either be replaced by a cheaper option, or cut from your wedding completely.

-You can also have a DIY party with your bridesmaids where you make stuff for the wedding.
-Throw in some great snacks and champagne and put on some great music.
+Pro Tip!
+You can host a DIY party with your bridesmaids where you make stuff for the wedding.
+Throw in some snacks and champagne and put on some feel-good music.
 And there you go… Party!

-Questions you need to ask yourself when you are spending a lot on your wedding
+Questions you need to ask yourself when you are spending a lot of money on your wedding

-We completely understand that you want your dream wedding – we want that for you as well.
+I completely understand that you want your dream wedding – I want that for you as well.
 However, you have to be realistic when it comes to spending money for your wedding.
-Forking money out for everything pretty and shiny that happens to fit in with your wedding theme or color scheme is no way to plan a wedding.
+Forking money out for everything pretty and shiny thing that happens to fit in with your wedding theme or color scheme is going to set you back a few thousand.

 Think about these questions whenever you are doubting your spending streak:

-Does it fit in with your wedding theme?
+- Does it fit in with your wedding theme and style?

-There are alternatives to nearly any aspect of a wedding – some of them are more affordable, and some of them are down right fooling you into thinking that they are more affordable.
+There are alternatives to nearly anything at a wedding – some of them are more affordable, and some of them are down right fooling you into thinking that they are more affordable.
 Let’s have a look at them…

 The candy buffet